azagniotov/stubby4j/README.md

 ### Making requests over TLS

-Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` does support the legacy protocols in order to provide testing support for legacy applications that still have not or cannot upgrade to the more secure & recommended protocol versions.
+Although as part of continuous improvement of Java security, the industry is moving towards disabling `TLS 1.0` (introduced in 1999) and `TLS 1.1` (introduced in 2006), `stubby4j` continues to support the legacy protocols in order to provide testing support for legacy applications that still have not (or cannot upgrade) to the more secure & the recommended TLS protocol versions.

+#### Supported protocols

 `stubby4j` can accept requests over most available versions of the SSL (Secure Sockets Layer) and its successor TLS (Transport Layer Security) protocols.
-Supported versions are the legacy `SSLv3`, `TLSv1.0` and `TLSv1.1`, as well as the current `TLSv1.2` and `TLSv1.3` __[1]__.
+Supported versions are the legacy `SSLv3`, `TLSv1.0` and `TLSv1.1`, as well as the current `TLSv1.2` and `TLSv1.3` (the TLS 1.3 standard was released in August 2018 and is a successor to TLS 1.2).

+##### TLS v1.3 support

+When running `stubby4j` as a standalone JAR, if the underlying JDK version supports `TLSv1.3`, then this protocol version will also be supported and enabled in `stubby4j`.
+When `stubby4j` is [running in Docker](#running-in-docker), the `TLSv1.3` is supported by default.

+Please note, if you are running on JDK 1.8, it does not mean that your JDK build version & vendor necessarily support `TLSv1.3`.
+For example, Oracle JDK 8 [added implementation for TLSv1.3 only in build v8u261](https://www.oracle.com/java/technologies/javase/8u261-relnotes.html) (which was disabled by default anyways), while OpenJDK [released TLSv1.3 only in build v8u272](https://mail.openjdk.java.net/pipermail/jdk8u-dev/2020-October/012817.html)

+#### Server-side TLS configuration

 The TLS in `stubby4j` is enabled by default using an internal self-signed (i.e.,: `stubby4j` is behaving as its own certificate authority) certificate in `PKCS12` format.
-During TLS configuration, the server's default `SSLContext` instance (the object that is responsible for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager` __[2]__ that trusts _any_ certificate.
+During TLS configuration, the server's default `SSLContext` instance (the object that is responsible for setting up SSL connections) is initialized with a custom implementation of `X509TrustManager` that trusts _any_ certificate.
+X.509 certificates contain an identity (which can be a hostname, organization or individual) and a public key.

 Trusting _any_ certificate allows the ease of testing when using `stubby4j`.
 The provided _trust all_ `X509TrustManager`
 allows web clients that do not configure their own `SSLSocketFactory` to connect to `stubby4j` over SSL/TLS.
 If a web client configures its own `SSLSocketFactory`, then the client must also configure its own trust manager.
 This trust manager must be a _trusts all_, since it is not going to be possible for the web client to validate `stubby4j`'s default self-signed certificate against a list of trusted certificates.

 Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

+#### Supplying your own keystore/certificate

-Do note, it is possible (if needed) to completely disable TLS support in `stubby4j`.
-Also, `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
+`stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
 In other words, this allows you to load top-level certificates from a root certificate authority.
 When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
 See [command-line switches](#command-line-switches) for more information.

-__[1]__ When running `stubby4j` as a standalone JAR, if the underlying JDK version & vendor provided support for `TLSv1.3` (e.g.,: [Oracle JDK 8 added support for TLSv1.3 only in v8u261](https://www.oracle.com/java/technologies/javase/8u261-relnotes.html)), then this protocol version will be supported by `stubby4j`.
-When `stubby4j` is [running in Docker](#running-in-docker), the `TLSv1.3` is supported by default

-__[2]__ X.509 certificate contains an identity (which can be a hostname, organization or individual) and a public key

 [Back to top](#table-of-contents)